 25. Food and Shelter for All.
 We all have the right to a good life.
 Mothers and children, people who are old, unemployed or disabled, and all people have the right to be cared for.

 26. The Right to Education.
 Education is a right.
 Primary school should be free.
-We should learn about the United Nations and how to get on with others.
+We should learn about "self" and how to get on with others.
 Our parents can choose what we learn.

 27. Copyright.
 Copyright is a special law that protects one’s own artistic creations and writings; others cannot make copies without permission.
 We all have the right to our own way of life and to enjoy the good things that art, science and learning bring.